marieke6/COSC329-SocialMediaAPI_Project/README.md

  - continue development of dashboard, finalize details ( week 11/12)
  - Create a video for submission of the dashboard and features (week 13)
  - Finalize any missing details and submit deliverables for the project ( week 14)
+ -  Ran into issues getting data for original project idea had to re-wrok the project entirely .

  # Data:
  -